KomeijiForce/Codified_Profile_Koishiday_2025/README.md

 ![image](https://github.com/user-attachments/assets/8fd4a3af-94ee-4899-9440-53b43372ccf2)

 The Fandom Benchmark used in our experiments can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Benchmark).

+The test cases from the full 8 seasons of AGOT for code evolving experiments can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Benchmark_Full_AGOT).

 ### Codified Profiles

-The textual and codified profiles of characters in the Fandom benchmark can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Codified_Profiles)
+The textual and codified profiles of characters in the Fandom benchmark can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Codified_Profiles).

 ## Distilled Condition Checkers